alexle/alexle.github.com/posts/change-one-word.markdown

 It's been so impactful, that sometimes I feel I've unlocked one of life's great secrets.
 Like I'm seeing things in a different light now.

 <amp-img class="pure-img center" src="/static/neo_matrix.gif"
-   alt="neo matrix slomo fight gif" layout="responsive"
+   alt="neo matrix i am the one fight gif" layout="responsive" width=500 height=216></amp-img>
-   width=500
-   height=216></amp-img>